 To complement the FBOA’s project, Andre’s project focuses on a baseline survey on cost-benefit analysis along the fish value chain in addition to capacity building for sustainable fisheries management.

 Global Vision International gathers data on spatial behaviour and habitat use of the vulnerable (IUCN category) sicklefin lemon shark (Negaprion acutidens; Ruppell 1835) in the Curieuse National Marine Park.

-Finally, Alphonse Foundation seeks to improve the management of the Alphonse and St Francois Atolls that are famous for their fly-fishing activities by understanding the spatial ecology and response to catch and release of the Giant Trevally.
+Finally, Alphonse Foundation seeks to improve the management of the Alphonse and St Francois Atolls that are famous for its fly-fishing activities by understanding the spatial ecology and response to catch and release of the Giant Trevally.

-With such projects, our grantees have supported cross-sectoral partnerships with private sector working with civil society organisations and government working with civil society organisations, with the result of building on each other’s strengths.
-Additionally, jobs have been created through these projects such as, retired fishermen now acting as spotters and data collectors on species of local concern, and finally, many of the projects such as the projects of MCSS, GVI, among others, have provided training and education to the local community, including students from primary school to University.
+With such projects, our grantees have supported cross-sectoral partnerships with the private sector working with civil society organisations and government working with civil society organisations, with the result of building on each other’s strengths.
+Additionally, jobs have been created through these projects such as retired fishermen now acting as spotters and data collectors on species of local concern, and finally, many of the projects such as the projects of MCSS, GVI, among others, have provided training and education to the local community, including students from primary school to University.